 Subsequently, companies hire liquidators to determine the best price point to maximize profits, as well as how to prepare financially for the aftermath of the sale.

-Previous liquidation data and store sales history are used to determine discount levels and incremental timelines.
+Previous liquidation data and store sales history determine discount levels and incremental timelines.

 In addition, techniques such as offer-bundling, strategic product placement, gifts, coupons, etc., given out in addition to purchases, may be used to sell stock faster.

 Lastly, the earnings made from the sale are then used according to the financial status and requirements of the business.
 For example, for businesses closing down, shareholders almost always receive nothing.

 In these cases, any profits must first be distributed to creditors and stakeholders, then the government and employees.
 Finally, if there is anything left over, shareholders can pocket what remains.

 How Can Resellers Churn Profit From Liquidation Sales?